 When LDL cholesterol levels are high, fat deposits (called plaques) can build up in the arteries, the blood vessels that carry blood from the heart throughout the body.

-Over time, the plaques narrow the arteries, producing atherosclerosis (hardening of the arteries).
+Over time, the plaques narrow the arteries, producing atherosclerosis (hardening the arteries).

-Low HDL levels and high triglyceride levels can also increase the buildup of fat in the arteries.
+Low HDL levels and high triglyceride levels can also increase fat buildup in the arteries.

-High levels of HDL cholesterol, however, protect the heart by helping to eliminate the buildup of LDL from the arteries.
+However, high levels of HDL cholesterol protect the heart by helping to eliminate the buildup of LDL from the arteries.

 How do hormonal disorders cause dyslipidemia?

-The most common lipid disorder is hyperlipidemia , high levels of fat in the blood.
+The most common lipid disorder is hyperlipidemia, with high-fat levels in the blood.

-Although many of its possible causes are not related to the endocrine system, hyperlipidemia may also be related to hormonal disease
+Although many of its possible causes are unrelated to the endocrine system, hyperlipidemia may also be related to hormonal disease.

-Both, the risk factors for dyslipidemia, are often found in people with these endocrine disorders.
+The risk factors for dyslipidemia are often found in people with these endocrine disorders.

-Diabetes is a disease in which blood glucose (sugar) levels are higher than normal.
+Diabetes is a disease in which blood glucose (sugar) levels are higher than usual.

 Over time, too much glucose in the blood can cause an increase in plaque deposits inside the walls of blood vessels.

-Because people with diabetes are at high risk for cardiovascular disease, it is important to keep blood sugar levels closer than normal to avoid this and other serious complications.
+Because people with diabetes are at high risk for cardiovascular disease, keeping blood sugar levels closer than usual to avoid this and other serious complications is essential.

-The regulation of blood pressure and lipid levels is especially important to control the risk of cardiovascular disease.
+The regulation of blood pressure and lipid levels is essential to control the risk of cardiovascular disease.

 This lipid pattern is related to central obesity and insulin resistance.

-Thyroid hormone regulates the metabolism how the body uses and stores energy and affects almost every organ in the body.
+Thyroid hormone regulates the metabolism and how the body uses and stores energy and affects almost every organ.
 It also plays a role in the regulation of lipids.

-Hypothyroidism (low production of thyroid hormone) can cause many of the body’s functions to decrease.
+Hypothyroidism (low thyroid hormone production) can cause many of the body’s functions to decrease.

 Early diagnosis of hypothyroidism is important because people with untreated hypothyroidism have abnormal levels of lipids that can lead to cardiovascular disease.

-These patients have high levels of LDL in their blood, and some have high levels of triglycerides.
+These patients have high LDL levels in their blood, and some have high levels of triglycerides.
 Hypothyroidism is treated with medication with thyroid hormone.

-The treatment usually leads to a great improvement in dyslipidemia.
+The treatment usually leads to a significant improvement in dyslipidemia.

 PCOS consists of a group of symptoms and changes in hormone levels.
 Women with this condition often have many small, painless cysts in the ovaries.